-As much as possible, touching the part of the gauze swab that comes in contact with the skin is discouraged.
+Touching the part of the gauze swab that comes into contact with the skin is discouraged.
 This part must remain clean and sterile.

 Other First Aid Kit Materials that Come in Handy

-The following first aid kit materials may also be useful in providing a first aid treatment:
+The following first aid kit materials may also help provide a first aid treatment:

 - Alcohol swabs – disinfect the skin before surgical or non-surgical procedures.

 - Stainless steel scissors – for cutting gauze and bandages.